 The good news is that now, more than ever, women and minorities are studying STEM (science, technology, engineering, and math).
 According to the American Society for Engineering Education, women were awarded 23.1% of doctoral degrees in 2015 versus 21.3% in 2009.
 And, more women and minorities are taking college-level computer classes in high school than in prior years.

 So, why do significantly fewer women continue to study STEM by the time they reach college?
 That is a question we need to continue to ask and address.
-According to the ASEE, women received only 19.9% of the engineering degrees awarded in the U.S. in 2014.
+According to the ASEE (American Society for Engineering Education), women received 19.9% of engineering degrees awarded in the U.S. in 2014.
 According to the National Science Foundation, 18 percent of those graduating with a bachelor’s degree in computer science were female, which is down from 25 percent in 2004.

-Fortunately, there has been a surge of funding efforts by nonprofit organizations and tech companies to generate interest in amongst women and minorities to pursue STEM careers.
+Fortunately, there has been a surge of funding efforts by nonprofit organizations and tech companies to generate interest in amongst women and minorities to pursue STEM (Science Technology Engineering and Math) careers.
 At the same time, we need to continue to review the data regularly.
-We need to continue to find innovative ways to address the problem and make sure that the programs that are put into place deliver tangible results.
-Otherwise, we’re just going to hear a lot of noise that in the end doesn’t change anything.
+We also need to continue to find innovative ways to address the problem to ensure that programs deliver tangible results.
+Otherwise, we’re just generating noise, not change.

-In my next article, I’ll be doing an in-depth look at some of the initiatives that are being worked on, and some of the most promising solutions.
+In my next article, I’ll take a deeper look at some of the initiatives that are already in place, and some of the most promising solutions.